jerboa88/Playlist-Archiver-for-Spotify/README.md

 ## About

 > [!IMPORTANT]
-> **Spotify has killed this script.** On November 27, 2024, Spotify implemented [new changes to their Web API] that makes it impossible to retrieve information about "Algorithmic and Spotify-owned editorial playlists".
+> **Spotify has neutered this script.** On November 27, 2024, Spotify implemented [new changes to their Web API] that makes it impossible to retrieve information about "Algorithmic and Spotify-owned editorial playlists".
 You can still use this script to make copies of other types of playlists, but it will no longer work for Discover Weekly, Release Radar, Spotify Wrapped, or any other algorithmic playlists.
 >
 > It is unfortunate that Spotify has chosen to make this change, and disappointing that they did so without warning to developers, many of whom have far more complicated projects that rely on this functionality.
-I hope that they will reconsider this decision in the future.
 If this affects you, you can leave a comment on [this Spotify Community post] to let them know how you feel.

 A Python script for making copies of Spotify playlists.
-This can be used with the provided GitHub Actions workflows to automatically archive Discover Weekly and Release Radar playlists every week.
+This can be used with the provided GitHub Actions workflows to automatically archive Discover Weekly and Release Radar playlists every week, take a yearly snapshot of your Liked Songs playlist, or to make a one-time copy of any playlist.

 If you prefer, you can run the script manually, or with other automation tools like Cron or Windows Task Scheduler instead of GitHub Actions.